 1999 Office of Respect Life – Diocese of Austin

-Here is yet another point about the symbolism in this article by Bishop Olmsted.
-I have never seen mentioned anywhere else.
+Here is yet another point about the symbolism in an article by Bishop Olmsted, which is sadly no longer available online from The Catholic Sun where it first appeared.
+I have never seen the symbolism mentioned anywhere else.

 Hearts, they had thought, were what you offered to the gods in order to restore harmony in the world.
 In their own practice of human sacrifice, hearts were torn out of victims, usually enemies captured in battle, and then offered as a peace offering.
 But that effort to win peace with their “gods” had failed to save them from defeat by the Conquistadors.
 Worse, after the conquest, they no longer knew how to pray or even to whom to pray.